 Robinhood is a unique online brokerage.
 While it doesn’t have nearly the number of features or investment options as a traditional brokerage, this company offers something none of the others do on an ongoing basis: free stock trades.
 Unlimited.
 Forever.

 Yes, Robinhood offers free trades.
 In fact, when you apply you can also get access to free options trades and cryptocurrency trades as well (that’s Bitcoin, Ethereum and other digital currencies).

 Etrade is one of the oldest online brokers, and they are popular due to their easy-to-use tools and powerful trading platform.
-At $6.95 per trade, they are not the cheapest game in town.
+At $6.95 per trade (for the first 29 trades, $4.95 after up to 500), they are not the cheapest game in town.
 But they can have a lower cost with some volume discounts.

 The OptionsHouse platform rests in the middle of the Etrade experience.
 While you can trade just fine on the Web or website, opening up OptionsHouse gives you quick access to the trendline, volume, as well as other important market charts and data, so active traders know they are making the right decision.

 Like most brokerages, you can get access to a range of investment choices.
 Etrade offers stocks, bonds, mutual funds, ETFs, options and futures.
 Pretty much anything that can be traditionally traded by a retail investor is tradeable with Etrade

 Ally Invest joins other low-cost brokerages with $4.95 trades, with volume discounts when you trade more.
 Thanks to low commissions, no account minimums and automated investment plans, Ally Invest is a great choice for beginners.

 Ally Invest is formerly known as TradeKing, which Ally acquired in 2016.
 TradeKing became Ally Invest.
 If the Ally name sounds familiar, it may be because of Ally’s top-rated checking and savings accounts.
 Investing is a natural extension of Ally’s online banking.